Bomberry/bomberry.github.io/bomberry-com/content/portfolio/craftmaster.md

     #   figcaption = "3D rendering of redesigned business cards"

   [[sections.case_study_content]]
-    name = "application"
+    name = "appPlanning"
-    title = "Application Development"
+    title = "Application planning"
     weight = 1000
     layout = ""
     class = ""
     style = "cs-light"
     section = ""
     heading = "The Problem with Problems"
-    text = "The main challenge for building the application was to define the user workflows.
-This process started on a whiteboard and paper sketches.
+    text = "The main challenge for building the application was to define user workflows and develop a feature list.
+This process started with whiteboard and paper brainstorming.
 This was also time for engineering to weigh in on application architecture.<br /><br />Our priority was to solidify our approach to the UI layer.
 We had decided to use Chromium as the foundation and (UI) top-layer.
-This allowed us to create a platform-agnostic HTML/CSS based interface on top of our various open-source components.<br /><br />After deciding on the UI layer, I started working on wireframes and lo-fi comps.
-This allowed us to focus on workspace functionality, and components, as well as test user workflows.<br /><br />As soon as there was a framework in place, I began working with engineering to present the UI layer.
-We could approach this in two ways, by engineering pushing controls to be styled in the UI and by presenting UI that needed to be hooked up to supporting functions.<br /><br />This process had a few bumps along the way, but after a few weeks working together the process became easy and we were able to start implementing meaningful MVP functionality into the UI and start user testing." asset_path = "streamlio"
+This allowed us to create a platform-agnostic HTML/CSS based interface on top of our various open-source components." asset_path = "streamlio"
     image = "Streamlio-BC-Rendering-PlexusUV.png"
     caption = "Rendered comp"